Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of state: Equations of Stellar Structure in f(T) Models

 where $\xi$ is an arbitrary real.
-Notice that, for $\xi=0$, it is expected to retrieve the TEGR results, which will be a reference parameter for the numerical calculations in the next section.
+Notice that, for $\xi=0$, it is expected to retrieve the TEGR results, which will be a reference parameter for the numerical calculations in the next section. {Additionally, $\mathcal{L}_m$ is the Lagrangian density of matter fields.
+Notice that the variation regarding matter fields leads to the usual energy-momentum tensor.
+In this paper, the source term is given by an isotropic perfect fluid, with pressure $P$ and energy density $\rho$.}

 Then, one obtains nontrivial coupled differential equations which mix all the functions and their derivatives, namely as $B$, $B'$, $A'$ and $A''$.
 In general, we find in the literature this type of equations being solved by considering some approximations, restriction of the functions or perturbative calculations \cite{Ganiou}-\cite{Pace} in order to avoid a cumbersome process.
 Conversely, in \cite{F-A1} we have the TOV equations for the model (\ref{fT}) written explicitly without the need of any previous assumptions.